python-control/python-control/doc/plotting.rst

       for j in range(2):
           axs[i, j].plot(time, outputs[i, j])

 A number of options are available in the `plot` method to customize the appearance of input output data.
 For data produced by the :func:`~control.impulse_response` and :func:`~control.step_response` commands, the inputs are not shown.
 This behavior can be changed using the `plot_inputs` keyword.
-It is also possible to combine multiple traces onto a single graph, using either the `combine_signals` keyword (which puts all outputs out a single graph and all inputs on a single graph) or the `combine_traces` keyword, which puts different traces (e.g., corresponding to step inputs in different channels) on the same graph, with appropriate labeling via a legend on selected axes.
+It is also possible to combine multiple lines onto a single graph, using either the `overlay_signals` keyword (which puts all outputs out a single graph and all inputs on a single graph) or the `overlay_traces` keyword, which puts different traces (e.g., corresponding to step inputs in different channels) on the same graph, with appropriate labeling via a legend on selected axes.

-For example, using `plot_input=True` and `combine_signals=True` yields the following plot::
+For example, using `plot_input=True` and `overlay_signals=True` yields the following plot::

       ct.step_response(sys_mimo).plot(
-        plot_inputs=True, combine_signals=True,
+        plot_inputs=True, overlay_signals=True,
         title="Step response for 2x2 MIMO system " +
-        "[plot_inputs, combine_signals]")
+        "[plot_inputs, overlay_signals]")

 .. image:: timeplot-mimo_step-pi_cs.png